-Back in to the main area of Hvar, there is a wide selection of restaurants, cafes, museums and art galleries which blend in beautifully in to the range of medieval buildings around the town.
+Back in the main area of Hvar, there is a wide selection of restaurants, cafes, museums and art galleries which blend in beautifully into the range of medieval buildings around the town.
 Before joining the night scene, indulge in a freshly caught and prepared seafood supper accompanied by the island's famous red wine developed from the Plavac Mali grape.

 - Day 7

 BračDistance: 15 nm*

 Iconic beaches and rich culture awaits

 On your penultimate day in Croatia, most of the day is yours to use as you wish.
 The photogenic beaches and stunning scenery give you all the backdrops you need for some amazing holiday photographs, and as the largest island in the Adriatic, there is plenty of space for you to stretch out and relax.